New Data Reveal Key Opportunities to Improve Part-Time Student Success

 “You can’t serve all students, if you don’t see all students.
 Unfortunately, we often fall prey to focusing on what we are forced to measure most — first-time, full-time students — rather than forming a full picture of our diverse students and their diverse needs,” said Dr. Mark David Milliron, Co-founder and Chief Learning Officer of Civitas Learning.
 “This report is intended to help catalyze a broader conversation by drawing more attention to students who are sometimes forced into the reporting shadows.
 When an institution has a better picture of all their students, part-timers included, they can provide more precise support, recommendations, and encouragement — and significantly improve outcomes as a result.”

 Civitas Learning partners with universities and colleges dedicated to helping more students learn well and finish strong.
-We provide tools and services for educators that bring together and make the most of their diverse and disconnected data streams; personalize information and support for their students; and deepen understanding of the impact of their student-success initiatives.
+We provide educators with tools and supporting services that bring together and make the most of their diverse and disconnected data streams; personalize information and support for their students; and deepen understanding of the impact of their student-success initiatives.
 Through our work together, our partners are empowering leaders, advisors, faculty, & students—and measurably improving enrollment, persistence, and graduation outcomes.

 October 11, 2017